gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 sort.Sort(mod)
 ```

 The real fix uses `slices.SortFunc` instead of `sort.Sort` because the official docs mention the performance of the former is better than the latter.
-Surely because `slices.SortFunc` uses compile-time generics whereas `sort.Sort` uses runtime interfaces.
+Likely because `slices.SortFunc` uses compile-time generics whereas `sort.Sort` uses runtime interfaces.
+And also we see that the Go compiler inlines the call to `slices.SortFunc`, which probably helps further.

 With this done, we can measure again the duration of `NewMigrationBox`: